filterpaper/qmk_userspace/readme.md

 ```

 ## Next key record
-To capture every key record before they are passed to quantum processing, set up the following `pre_process_record_user` function.
-When action tapping is resolving a mod-tap, this function will copy the *subsequent* key record of an input that follows within that interval.
+Use the `pre_process_record_user` function to capture every key record before it is passed to quantum processing.
+While action tapping is resolving a mod-tap, this function will copy the next key record of an input that follows.
+That key record will be used to influence the decision of the mod-tap key that is currently undergoing quantum processing:
 ```c
 static keyrecord_t next_record;